-Cable Technician: Job Duties and Requirements for Becoming a Residential Cabling Technician
+Cable Technician: Job Duties & Requirements

 Become a Cable Technician

-Cable Technicians need to have a high level of manual dexterity and need to have a strong background in math and science.
+Cable technicians need to have a high level of manual dexterity and need to have a strong background in math and science.
 They also need to be good communicators and should be able to solve problems independently.

-Economic and Career Outlook for Cable Technology
+Economic and Career Outlook

 - Recently Updated

 Research the requirements to become a cable and fiber optic technician.
-Learn about the job description and duties and...
+Learn about the job description and duties and read the...

 - Cable Installation Training and Certification Program Info

-- Top Ranked Networking Degree Program - Philadelphia, PA
+- Top Ranked Electronics Engineering Degree Program - Little Rock, AR